MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/key-preparation-and-configuration-tasks.md

 2. Click or tap the **General** tab, and in the **Browsing history** section, make sure that the **Delete browsing history on exit** check box is cleared.

-   [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] occasionally uses pop-up windows.
+   [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps  occasionally uses pop-up windows.
 Your browser may be blocking these windows because of the pop-up blocker settings.
 You must configure the pop-up blocker settings to allow pop-up windows for the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] websites.

-   [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] occasionally uses pop-up windows.
+   [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps  occasionally uses pop-up windows.
 Your browser may be blocking these windows because of the pop-up blocker settings.
 You must configure the pop-up blocker settings to allow pop-up windows for the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] websites.

    **If you experience slower performance in Internet Explorer**